Establishing credit while you're in college can help make the transition into post-graduation life much easier.

 While demonstrating you can use credit responsibly is important, some young people shy away from it altogether.
 They've seen their parents or other people get in trouble with credit, especially with credit card debt.
 But you can better avoid the pitfalls and enjoy the benefits of good credit by first understanding how it works.
 Credit is money that a financial institution or credit card issuer lends you, with the agreement you'll pay it back according to certain terms and with any applicable fees.

 Once you take out credit, such as a car loan or credit card, the lender will report your account information to the three credit bureaus: TransUnion, Experian, and Equifax.
 Each bureau captures that information on its own version of a credit report.
 A credit score, generally on a scale of 300 to 850, is a numerical assessment of how well you've paid lenders in the past.
 A higher score indicates you're a lower risk for defaulting on your payment.

 How Can Students Build Credit?

 Before digging in, do a little prep work to support your credit-building, says Chris Dlugozima, education specialist at GreenPath Financial Wellness, a nonprofit credit counseling service.
 Create a budget, set up an emergency savings account and make sure you have a predictable source of income.
 "It's like the three legs of a stool, and you want to make sure they're all in place," Dlugozima says.

-The budget will help you know how much you can charge to a credit card each month, and the income allows you to pay it off.
+The budget will help you know how much you can charge to a credit card each month, or what you can repay to a beginner loan each month, and the income allows you to pay it off.
 The emergency fund goal is to have $500 - $1,000 saved to cover unexpected costs outside of your budget.

 Once you've laid a good foundation with your budget, savings, and income, you may be ready to start building credit.
 Here's how: